Finding Her Way Back: Kasondra’s Story

 Kasondra was leaving an event at TACID when she passed by The Here & Now Project table and ran into cofounder Kenny Salvini.

-Only then did she realize she was already in the H&NP Facebook group—she’d come across the page at some point, joined, and hadn’t been active.
+Only then did she realize she was already in the H&NP Facebook group -she had come across the page at some point, joined, and hadn’t been active.

 Before showing up in person, she joined a virtual meeting where Kenny connected her with cofounder Ian Mackay.
-Her first in-person experience came this year at the 5K for Today at Rogers High School, which she attended by herself—her first time participating in a 5K.
+Her first in-person experience came this year at the 5K for Today at Rogers High School, which she attended by herself.
+It was her first 5K.

 Showing Up, Even When It’s Hard

-“The 5K was overwhelming—but not in a bad way,” she says.
+“The 5K was overwhelming —but not in a bad way,” Kasondra says.
 She worried about her wheelchair battery and whether she could keep pace.

-But she kept showing up.
+She kept showing up anyway.
 As her involvement grew, so did her relationships.
-Through Kenny and the extended Here & Now community, she eventually met Ian—and later, Ian’s mom.
+Through Kenny and the extended Here & Now community, she eventually met Ian in person —and later, Ian’s mom.
 During Sea to Sound, an adaptive ride Ian helps organize, Ian’s mom offered her a two-hour ride home.
 On that drive, she said something that stayed with Kasondra: “If you can get here, we’ve got you.
 Tell us what you need.
 Once you show up, we’ll make sure you’re supported.”

 Learning She Belongs